alexchaichan/dactyl-manuform/README.md

 This ist a fork of [abstracthat/dactyl-manuform](https://github.com/abstracthat/dactyl-manuform) while this is a fork of [adereth/dactyl-keyboard](https://github.com/adereth/dactyl-keyboard)

-I will just describe all the steps I have taken to build this keyboard.
+I will simply describe all the steps I took to build this keyboard.

 For any Information check out the original repos.